-- Review the flight test standards with your instructor before the flight test.
+Review the flight test guide with your instructor before the flight test.

-- Your instructor will do a pre-flight test evaluation, a simulated flight test, before recommending you for the real test.
+An instructor will do a pre-test evaluation, during a simulated flight test, before recommending you for the real test.

 - “Visualize” the flight test in advance by thinking through all the manoeuvres you will perform and developing mental pictures of what you are going to be doing.